stephmarie17/unit-3-homework/README.md

 The application should validate user input and ensure that at least one character type is selected.

 The user will also have the option to click a button to copy the password to their clipboard.

+## Notes
+This application is still in progress of debugging to be functional.